wheresrhys/fetch-mock/docs/_api-mocking/mock_matcher.md

     examples:
       - |-
         "glob:http://*.*"
-    content: Matches a url using a glob pattern
+    content: Match a url using a glob pattern
   - name: |-
       express:...
     types: